 Address：Estrada do Bom Jesus, 4715-261 Tenões, Braga, Portugal

-Mosteiro Pálacio Nacional de Mafra is a Neoclassical Baroque palace and monastery which is found in Mafra, Portugal.
-Recognized as a National Monument in 1910, the palace became one of the finalists of the Seven Wonders of Portugal.
-When sightseeing around the palace, tourists may be able to witness several buildings which show the rich architecture of Portugal.
-Primarily, they may see its facade which is made up of limestone, its Baroque basilica, the monastery of the Franciscan monks, its vast royal palace, and its grand library.
+Mosteiro Pálacio Nacional de Mafra is a Neoclassical Baroque palace and monastery located in Mafra, Portugal.
+Recognized as a National Monument in 1910, when sightseeing around the palace, tourists may be able to witness several buildings which show the rich architecture of Portugal.
+Primarily, they may see its facade which is made up of limestone, its Baroque basilica, the monastery of the Franciscan monks, its vast royal palace, and the grand library.